Bilinski Foundation Fellowship

 Permanent Resident eligible to apply for US citizenship.

-To be considered for a Bilinski Fellowship, applicants must submit the following materials by the deadline of 5:00 PM, March 1, 2017.
+To be considered for a Bilinski Fellowship, applicants must submit the following materials online by the deadline of 5:00 PM, March 1, 2019.
 Incomplete applications will not be reviewed.
+See instructions below on required file type and file names.

-- The Fellowship Application Cover Sheet signed by the applicant and the applicant’s advisor (cover sheet available online here)
+- Cover Sheet - The Bilinski Fellowship Application Cover Sheet signed by the applicant and the applicant’s advisor (cover sheet available online here)

 - Financial Disclosure Form (form available online here)

-- Two recommendation letters on departmental letterhead in signed, sealed envelopes or submitted confidentially online, one from the dissertation chair addressing the applicant’s ability to complete the dissertation in the time period allowed by the fellowship
+- A and 10.
+B Recommendation Letters - Two recommendation letters on departmental letterhead, submitted confidentially by recommender to firstname.lastname@example.org.
+One letter must be from the dissertation chair addressing the applicant’s ability to complete the dissertation in the time period allowed by the fellowship.

 - Signed Fellow’s Agreement Form for Use of Bilinski Fellowship Funds (form available online here)

-- Signed Statement from Dissertation Chair (form available online here)
+- Signed Statement from the Applicant’s Dissertation Chair (form available online here)

 Fellowship Selection Process